Naifnizami/SOAR-EDR-Automation-Lab/README.md

 **Automated Triage & Response in Action (Wait for video to load):**

 ### 🎬 [Click Here to Watch the Demo Video](./SOC%20Project.mp4)
+*(Note: For the best view of terminal commands, we recommend downloading the raw video file using the 'Download' button on the next page).*

 ## 📝 Project Overview
 This project simulates a corporate SOC environment handling high-volume alerts.
 I engineered a solution to automate the Triage phase, which typically consumes 40% of an analyst's day.
 By integrating **Splunk Enterprise** (Detection) with **Jira** (Response) via a custom **Python Middleware**, I achieved fully automated Ticket creation and closure.